DhirajBhakta/reflections/docker.md

 ## What Exactly is an image?

+An Image is just a tar of tars

 It is the Application binaries + dependencies + Metadata about the image + how to run the image

 - It doesnt have the complete OS!
 There is no kernel, kernel modules/drivers nothing!